IndieKernel/indiekernel.github.io/README.md

-# indiekernel.github.io
+# IndieKernel website

-IndieKernel website repository
+This is the static website repository.